All articles

 1. Latin America (Spanish & Portuguese)

-The Luso-Hispanic market represents a massive, untapped opportunity for automated engagement.
-With over 750 million native Spanish and Portuguese speakers globally, your brand's presence in these languages is a requirement.
-This is especially true in Brazil, where 148 million people use WhatsApp, resulting in a staggering 98.9% penetration rate among internet users.
+The Luso-Hispanic market is essentially a massive, untapped goldmine for automation.
+With over 750 million native Spanish and Portuguese speakers globally, If your brand isn’t speaking their language, you’re basically invisible to a huge chunk of the world.
+This is especially true in Brazil, WhatsApp isn’t just an "app" there; it’s practically the internet.
+With 148 million users it has a staggering 98.9% penetration rate among people online.
+If you're doing business in Brazil, you're doing business on WhatsApp.

-For Cross-border E-commerce, Latin America represents enormous growth potential.
-AI agents fluent in Spanish and Portuguese can handle WhatsApp inquiries, qualify leads, process orders, and provide after-sales support in the languages these markets actually use.
+For anyone in cross-border e-commerce, Latin America is where the growth is happening.
+Having AI agents that are actually fluent in Spanish and Portuguese is a game changer.
+They can handle WhatsApp pings, qualify leads, process orders, and take care of customers in the language they actually use at home.

 1. Middle East & North Africa (Arabic)